prashnerd/slate/source/includes/_challenges.md

 >In this example, we used the `page` and `limit` parameter to show you how it should be used and how the return would look, and to truncate how much data is being fetched so this section remains readable (which is similar to why you might use it in your own application).

-This endpoint retrieves the list of claims for a challenge filtered by the given parameters.
+This endpoint retrieves the list of **claims for the specified challenge** filtered by the given parameters.

 ### HTTP Request